 For over ten years, Bedford 2020 – now Bedford 2030 – has empowered community members to change behavior: adopt clean energy solutions, electrify home heating and transportation, reduce waste, embrace climate-friendly water and land practices, and more.

-The first ever Bedford Environmental Summit occurs, with over 1,000 attendees.
+The first ever Bedford Environmental Summit, organized by the Bedford Energy Action Committee and the Bedford Garden Club, occurs with over 1,000 attendees.

 Bedford 2020 is formed!
 Bedford adopts the first Climate Action Plan in Westchester County, with the goal of reducing GHG emissions 20% by 2020.

 Bedford 2030 envisions a carbon neutral world and aspires to a sustainable community that conserves natural resources for future generations.